Department Learning Outcomes:

 Transfer Opportunities: Economics courses offered at Central Lakes College fulfill requirements within the Minnesota Transfer Curriculum, Central Lakes College’s graduation requirements, and readily transfer to four-year institutions.

-Career Opportunities: A bachelor’s degree in economics will open doors into a number of career fields including the following: management, public administration, public policy, banking, education, business policy, and many others.
+Career Opportunities: A bachelor’s degree in economics will open doors into a number of career fields including management, public administration, public policy, banking, education, business policy, and many others.
 As well, it can be used as a step to advanced degrees in many fields.